 In a Huffington Post article about how to hold yourself accountable to your goals, it is encouraged to have an “accountability buddy.”
 In other words, find a co-worker who is committed to helping you succeed and can keep you on track while at work.
 Even better, find someone who has a similar goal and work together in achieving them.

-Recognize and reward
+Recognize and Reward

 This can go both ways.
-If others know your goals, the hope is that they will encourage and recognize you, too.
+If others know your goals, the hope is that they will encourage and recognize you too.

 The more the merrier, right?
 Group challenges and activities can not only strengthen the relationships of employees in a workplace, but they can keep individuals motivated.
-From group weight loss challenges and water wars to team walking competitions, get creative with company-wide initiatives that can be of benefit to coworkers both in and outside of the workplace.
+From group weight loss challenges and water wars to team walking competitions, get creative with company-wide initiatives that can be of benefit to co-workers both inside and outside of the workplace.
 Even better, add incentives for the winning teams and/or individuals such as paid time off, gift cards and trophies.
 Friendly competitiveness can drive and motivate goal setters so that they can soon become goal achievers.